Bisonai/orakl-docs/en/node-operators-guide/fetcher.md

 `APP_PORT` represents a port on which the **Orakl Network Fetcher** will be running.
 This port will be necessary when we connect to **Orakl Network API** from other services (e.g. **Orakl Network CLI**).

-`CHAIN` designates the specific chain that will comminucate with the **Orakl Network API** to retrieve data relevant to that chain.
+`CHAIN` represents name of chain for which data are collected.

 `FETCHER_TYPE` represents type of fetcher will be used for the current fetcher.